-- Maintain environments-on site and online-where children feel safe, are encouraged to talk, and are listened to.
+- Maintain environments-on site and online-where children feel safe, are encouraged to talk, and are listened to. - Ensure children know who the trusted adults are and that concerns will be taken seriously and acted upon.

-- Ensure children know who the trusted adults are and that concerns will be taken seriously and acted upon. - Provide an age- and stage-appropriate curriculum, tailored to specific needs and vulnerabilities, including those of children with SEND and children who have experienced abuse. - Embed learning that challenges stereotyping, prejudice and inequality. - Challenge prejudice-related behaviour (e.g. sexism, misogyny/misandry, homophobia, biphobia, sexual harassment/violence).

-Teach pupils how to stay safe from abuse and exploitation in all contexts, reflecting current RSE guidance.
+- Provide an age- and stage-appropriate curriculum, tailored to specific needs and vulnerabilities, including those of children with SEND and children who have experienced abuse. - Embed learning that challenges stereotyping, prejudice and inequality. - Challenge prejudice-related behaviour (e.g., sexism, misogyny/misandry, homophobia, biphobia, sexual harassment/violence) in line with the Trust's Responding to Prejudice-Related Incidents Policy. - Teach pupils how to stay safe from abuse and exploitation in all contexts, reflecting current RSE guidance.